govCMS/doca_comms_theme/doca_comms/README.md

 # DoCA Site Theme

-The Department of Communications and Arts theme for the govCMS website
+govCMS theme for Department of Communications and the Arts (communications.gov.au)

 ## Overview